-Indicators applicable to investments in investee companies Adverse susta inability indicator Metric Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period diversity metrics were initially reported as an average percentage.
-We have subsequently restated these values in accordance with the SFDR RTS formulas, adopting a weighted average approach based on the current value of investments.
-This restatement results in diversity statistics that reflect the valuation changes within our portfolio, rather than indicating effective changes in the gender composition of board members across the portfolio.
-Below is the evolution of gender diversity across our boards as an average percentage: as part of our ESG monitoring.
-2023 2022 Male board members Female board members 89% 12% 1170 1270 0% of the data ob m Portfolio Comp 14.
-Exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0% 0% In line with its exclusion polic investment in any type of co • N/A

-Indicators applicable to investments in investee companies Adverse sust ainability indicator ty indicator Metric Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period Indicators applicable to investments in sovereigns and supranationals Environment al 15.
-GHG intensity GHG intensity of investee countries 10 Social 16.
-Investee countries subject to social violations Number of investee countries subject to social violations (absolute number and relative number divided by all investee countries), as referred to in international treaties and conventions, United Nations principles and, where applicable, national law 8 Indicators applicable to investments in real estate assets Fossil fuels 17.
-Exposure to fossil fuels through real estate assets Share of investments in real estate assets involved in the extraction, storage, transport or
+Adverse ustainability indicator Metric Impact 2024 Impact 2023 Impact 2022 Ex olanatio n Actions taken, and actions planned and targets set for the next reference period Data availability score N/A Insufficie nt number o of employees.
+13. Board gender diversity Average ratio of female to male board members in investee companies, expressed as a 6% 4% 7% BBGI acknowled diversity and tra Portfolio Compaset of policies, which 76% of our have implement Below is the evolution boards as an avertical diversity and transfer of the policy of t cks gen anies' bo we have ur Portfo red. der divers ards.
+As prolled out lio Comp sity across part of ou a Diversi panies (by diversity a s our ir standard ity Policy, number) BBGI acknowledges the challenges to improve diversity of its boards considering the limited size and very stable structure of BBGI asset managers who represent BBGI on our Portfolio Companies' board percentage of all board 2024 2023 2022 BBGI will continue to members Male board memb ers 87% 89% 88% monitor diversity practices as part of our ESG Female board men nbers 13% 11% 12% monitoring.
+Data availabilit y: Data availability score High the data obt ained directly 14.
+Exposure to controversia I weapons (antipersonnel mines, cluster munitions, chemical weapons and biological Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0% 0% 0% In line with its exinvestment in ar N/A sus Adverse tainability ndicator Metric Impact 2024 Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the nex reference period Indicator s applicable t o investments in so vereigns and supranationals Enviro nment al 15.
+GHG intensity GHG intensity of investee countries 4 Social 16.
+Investee countries subject to social violations Number of investee countries subject to social violations (absolute number and relative number divided by all investee countries), as referred to in international treaties and conventions, United Nations principles and, where applicable, national law 8 sus Adverse tainability ndicator Metric Impact 2024 Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the nex reference period Inc licators appli cable to investment s in real estate assets Fossil fuels 17.
+Exposure to fossil fuels through real estate assets Share of investments in real estate assets involved in the extraction, storage, transport or manufacture of fossil fuels 5 Energy efficie ncy 18.
+Exposure to energy-inefficient real estate assets Share of investments in energy- inefficient real estate assets 9

-10 BBGI has no investments in sovereigns and supranationals, hence no data is reported.
+4 BBGI has no investments in sovereigns and supranationals, hence no data is reported.